Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 ## Set

-- Set Stores a List of unique Elements
+- Set interface is a generic unordered collection of elements and it does not contain duplicate elements.
+- Two Types -> setOf() & mutableSetOf()
-- Set is Immutable, Fixed Size & Read Only.
+- setOf() is Immutable, Fixed Size & Read Only.
+- mutableSetOf() prints the value in the form of Sequence.
+- mutableSetOf() is Mutable, No Fixed Size, Can Add or Remove Elements.

 __Example [Using setOf]__